TasbeehTakrori/ServerMonitoringAndNotificationSystem/README.md

-# Building a Server Monitoring and Notification System
+# Server Monitoring and Notification System

 This project involves the development of a server monitoring and notification system with multiple components, including a server statistics collection service, message processing and anomaly detection service, and a SignalR event consumer service.